EliasTkla/book-quest/README.md

 The client react folder requires the installation of npm and jquery.

-The server side requires the installation of express, cors, bodyparser, mysql, and nodemon
+The server side requires the installation of express, cors, bodyparser, mysql, bcryptjs and nodemon

 ### Executing program

 * How to run the program

 Once cloned and npm is installed within the client folder, you can run it with the basic npm start command.
-The node js server can be run with 'node server.js' or 'npm start nodemon dev' if nodemon is installed.
+The node js server can be run with 'node server.js' or 'npm devStart' if nodemon is installed.

 Client Folder:
     % npm install